who I am

 Ceramics brings together everything I love: the gesture of painting, the rhythm of music, the stillness of a moment, the burst of joy when a piece finally comes out of the kiln whole.

-I’m drawn to objects that grow old with us—not meant to be admired from afar but made to be used, touched and mostly loved.
+I’m drawn to objects that grow old with us, those not meant to be admired from afar but made to be used, touched and mostly loved.
 You’ll find some of my pieces here.

 This is just the beginning.
 A prelude to a journey still composing itself.